 The design of a website is critical in business today.
 You want visitors to like your site, stay there for the longest time possible and do whatever you want them to do — read, share, buy.

 Web page design is not only related to image placement, fonts and colors.
 The look and feel are critical, but there is more to design than that, like usability and functionality.

-There are a bunch of different website builders used to design and develop sites.
+There are a bunch of different website builders and web design firms used to design and develop sites.
 As technology and software develops you will have to learn new trends, adapt to diverse requirements and also make peace with making a lot of mistakes.
 With experience and through trial and error, you’ll learn valuable insights on how to design a high-quality website with a superior look and feel.